boazbk/tcs/lec_06_loops.md

 We now turn to making one of the most important definitions in this book, that of _computable functions_.
-The definition is deceptively simple, but will be the starting point of many deep results and questions:
+This definition is deceptively simple, but will be the starting point of many deep results and questions: